Deep Space Atomic Clock: Principle and development

 Over 20 years, engineers at NASA's Jet Propulsion Laboratory have been steadily improving and miniaturizing the mercury-ion trap atomic clock.
 The DSAC technology uses the property of mercury ions' hyperfine transition frequency at 40.50 GHz to effectively "steer" the frequency output of a quartz oscillator to a near-constant value.
 DSAC does this by confining the mercury ions with electric fields in a trap and protecting them by applying magnetic fields and shielding.

 Its development includes a test flight in low Earth orbit, while using GPS signals to demonstrate precision orbit determination and confirm its performance in radio navigation.

 The Deep Space Atomic Clock-2, an improved version of the DSAC, will fly on the VERITAS mission to Venus in 2028.

 Deployment

-The flight unit is being hosted — along with other four payloads — on the Orbital Test Bed satellite, provided by General Atomics Electromagnetic Systems, using the Swift satellite bus.
+The flight unit is being hosted — along with four other payloads — on the Orbital Test Bed satellite, provided by General Atomics Electromagnetic Systems, using the Swift satellite bus.
 It was deployed as a secondary spacecraft during the U.S. Air Force's Space Test Program 2 (STP-2) mission aboard a SpaceX Falcon Heavy rocket on 25 June 2019.